castleproject/Windsor/docs/performance-counters.md

 # Performance Counters

-Windsor 3 introduces support for Windows performance counters.
+Windsor 3 introduced support for Windows performance counters.

 Currently Windsor publishes just one counter - "Objects tracked by release policy", which shows you the total number of objects tracked by release policy of given container.